 Carve Out Savings This Halloween

 Expenses have a way of creeping up this time of year.
-Avoid getting tricked into spending more and stay safe with these tips.
+Avoid getting tricked into spending more with these tips.

-Historically, Halloween has been a pricey celebration; according to the National Retail Federation, consumers are expected to spend $12.2 billion in 2023 for the holiday – exceeding the previous year’s record of 10.6 billion.
+Halloween has traditionally been an expensive holiday.
+According to the National Retail Federation, consumers are projected to spend $11.6 billion in 2024.

 Inexpensive Halloween Fun